rellix999/dismissibles-for-laravel/README.md

         ...

         // Only existing and active(!)
 Dismissibles are returned
-        // It's recommended to fetch these name through something like: config('dismissibles.new_years_popup.name')
+        // It's recommended to fetch the name through something like: config('dismissibles.new_years_popup.name')
         $newYearsPopup = Dismissible::firstWhere(['name' => 'Happy New Year popup']);

         $showPopup = !$user->hasDismissed($newYearsPopup);